I recently learned a valuable lesson, my kids can learn how to get rid of toys on their own.

 While my kids were getting rid of their old toys, my youngest gave me an ultimate surprise.
 She suggested we get rid of her Doc McStuffins hospital.
 This toy takes up a lot of space and she’s too big for it, but she still played with the pieces in it, even though the toy itself was way too small for her.

-Elementary-aged kids can learn how to get rid of toys
+Elementary-aged kids can get rid of their own toys

 My takeaway after this experience was big.
 As my kids grow, I need to trust them to make their own decisions about what stays and what goes.
 When they were little, I did it for them.